Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/documentation.md

 ## Assembly Documentation

 The [IAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly).[Documentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly.Documentation) property provides access to the assembly's documentation.
-It returns an object of type [IAssemblyDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation) that has [GetDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation.GetDocumentation*) method overloads, capable of returning an [IDocumentationProvider](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IDocumentationProvider) for a specific type or member.
+It returns an object of type [IAssemblyDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation) that has @if (winrt) {[GetDocumentationAsync](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation.GetDocumentationAsync)}@if (wpf winforms) {[GetDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation.GetDocumentation*)} method overloads, capable of returning an [IDocumentationProvider](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IDocumentationProvider) for a specific type or member.

 The [IDocumentationProvider](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IDocumentationProvider) makes it easy to get the documentation summary, type parameter info, or parameter info for the target type/member.
 This data is generally used in IntelliPrompt display.